 Five Step Sales Compensation Continuous Improvement Process

-- Tally how many errors have been reported by sales the last 12 months (pre and post approval).
+- Tally how many errors have been reported by sales in the last 12 months (pre and post-approval).

 - Integrate feedback loops (e.g. dispute resolution) into your sales compensation process.
 Disputes around sales compensation figures should be recorded and qualitative feedback should be built into your process improvement.

 - Run an annual audit.
 Go back and review the reports you submitted to payroll, highlight the errors and understand why they were made.
 Improve your administrative processes based on your audit findings.

 - Review the compensation cost of sale trend year on year.
 Is it going up down or is it steady?
 Review and investigate any irregularities and tighten up your processes.

 Follow these steps and you will reduce your error rate year on year.
 This will lead to happier salespeople, less money lost from the business and most importantly, less rework for you!